xLightsSequencer/xLights/README.txt

         be imported into the grid (only the times where effects start are imported).
     - Enhancement (Sean) Single Strand now has pull down to select chase types.
-    - Enhancement (Sean) Single Strand now has 3d Fade checkbox to apply to chases 3.2.8	- Enhancement (Sean) Re-release of single strand effects.
+    - Enhancement (Sean) Single Strand now has 3d Fade checkbox to apply to chases 3.2.8	Nov 21, 2013
+	- Enhancement (Sean) Re-release of single strand effects.
 Now they work without need to set "fit to time".
 3.2.7	Nov 15, 2013
 	- Bug (frankr) Windows model displayed wrong channel counts.